NewbiZ/newbiz.github.com/_posts/news/2010-12-08-Clean-and-cute-console-on-OSX.markdown

 Okay, so the first thing to locate, is your `.bash_profile` file in your home directory.
 If the file does not exists, just create it.

 This file contains command lines that are executed when launching a new Console window.
-So you can just start by typing them directly in the terminal to test it before adding it to you `.bash_profile`
+So you can just start by typing them directly in the terminal to test it before adding it to your `.bash_profile`

 Bash configuration
 -------------------